How To Mince Your Words With Mincemeat And Minced Meat

 But I’ll try to get to the point as quickly as possible.

-More common is to use mince as an adjective with minced beef, minced garlic, or minced chicken.
+More commonly, we use mince as an adjective with minced beef, minced garlic, or minced chicken.

 In the US, ground beef or chicken is sometimes the equivalent of minced.